-The CL1B motherboard in the Core Module includes a number of connectors to aid in firmware and operating system debugging.
+The CL2 motherboard in the Core Module includes a number of connectors to aid in firmware and operating system debugging.
 These are not populated in production machines, but may be easily added to aid in software development.
 They are not accessible unless the laptop is partially disassembled.
 These connectors include:

-An RS-232 protocol serial connection (3.3V) to the main processor

-- CL1B Hardware Design Specification A main processor LPC bus connector An RS-232 protocol serial connection (3.3V) to the Embedded Controller An SPI interface for reprogramming the SPI boot ROM.
+- Two RS-232 protocol serial connections (3.3V) to the main processor - A main processor JTAG connector - An RS-232 protocol serial connection (3.3V) to the Embedded Controller - An SPI interface for reprogramming the SPI boot ROM.